-Vigil Neuroscience incurred the following fees from PricewaterhouseCoopers LLP for the audit of the consolidated financial statements and for other services related to the year ended December 31, 2021 and the period June 22, 2020 (inception) to December 31, 2020.
+Vigil Neuroscience incurred the following fees from PricewaterhouseCoopers LLP for the audit of the consolidated financial statements and for other services related to the fiscal years ended December 31, 2022 and December 31, 2021.

-Fee Category Fiscal Year 2021 (\$) June 22, 2020 (Inception) to December 31, 2020 (\$)
+Fee Category Fiscal Year 2022 (\$) Fiscal Year 2021 (\$)

-Audit Fees(1) 1,445,000 70,000
+Audit Fees(1) 805,000 1,445,000

 Audit-Related Fees

-Tax Fees(2) 12,500
+Tax Fees (2) 19,500 12,500

-All Other Fees
+All Other Fees (3) 3,113

-Total Fees 1,457,500 70,000
+Total Fees 827,613 1,457,500

-- (1) Audit Fees consist of fees for the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q and fees related to our initial public offering, including comfort letters and consents. - (2) Tax Fees consist of fees for tax compliance, advice and tax services.
-There were no tax fees in fiscal years 2021 and 2020.
+- (1) Audit Fees consist of fees for the audit of our annual financial statements, the review of our interim financial statements included in our quarterly reports on Form 10-Q and fees related to our initial public offering, including comfort letters and consents. - (2) Tax Fees consist of fees for tax compliance, advice and tax services. - (3) Consists of aggregate fees billed for products and services provided by the independent registered accounting firm other than those disclosed above, which for the fiscal year ended December 31, 2022, consisted of our subscription to PricewaterhouseCoopers LLP's online accounting research tool.